aprajita-99/Midnight-Maps/README.md

 - Whether foot traffic makes the area feel safe
 - Whether the route passes through isolated underpasses or dead-ends

-**Fear-Free Night Navigator** fills this gap by building a city-wide **safety graph** on top of OpenStreetMap road data, enriched with real CCTV camera positions, street lamp data, and user feedback — then using a **Reinforcement Learning agent** to continuously improve its scoring model.
+**Midnight Maps** fills this gap by building a city-wide **safety graph** on top of OpenStreetMap road data, enriched with real CCTV camera positions, street lamp data, and user feedback — then using a **Reinforcement Learning agent** to continuously improve its scoring model.

 ---